ArvidAnderson/Covid-19_Analysis/planning.md

   * Use a Choropleth map over the swedish counties (geojson) map.

   * Make it interactive, let the user choose what to visualize, maybe (buttons, dropdowns, lists) ?

+* Notes:

+  * Needed to edit the geojson file to correct names of the counties to match with my Reginal_Totals csv file